Manufacturers Trust Company Building: First floor

-Two escalators lead to the second floor.
-The original escalators were parallel to the Fifth Avenue facade and were designed as freestanding diagonal structures, giving the appearance that they had no supports of their own.
-On the sides of the escalators, Le Maire designed aluminum panels with straw-gold finishes; cathode lights shone from behind the panels and were dispersed through tiny openings in each panel.
-By the early 1990s, the escalator panels had been replaced with silver-colored ones.
-Bertoia also created an unnamed "wire cloud" artwork above the escalators.
-The original escalators were replaced in the 2010s with a new set of escalators perpendicular to the new entrances on Fifth Avenue.
+The first and second floors were originally connected by a pair of freestanding escalators paralleling the Fifth Avenue facade.
+The sides of the escalators were clad in backlit aluminum panels with straw-gold finishes; by the early 1990s, these had been replaced with silver-hued panels.
+Bertoia created an unnamed cloud-like artwork above the escalators, suspended from wires.
+The original escalators were replaced in the 2010s with a new pair running perpendicularly to Fifth Avenue.